pujithamedasani/SQL-Developer-Intership-Task1-/README.md

 Tracks library members and staff
-Handles book loans, reservations, and fine management Includes proper use of primary keys, foreign keys, and constraints Designed with normalization and scalability in mind
+Handles book loans, reservations, and fine management Includes proper use of primary keys, foreign keys, and constraints Designed with normalization and scalability in mind.
 In this project, we explored the design and implementation of a relational database system for a Library Operations Management System.
 The goal was to understand how to model real-world scenarios using structured data, define relationships between entities, and implement them using SQL.

 Brief review: